Date of birth | 16.06.1988 |

 For the 2024 season, Neuville continues with Hyundai.

-The eighth round of the World Rally Championship season was held in Latvia over the weekend.
-RallyJournal.com journalists rated the performances of the main class drivers.
+The opening round of the World Rally Championship, Rally Monte Carlo, was held last weekend in France.
+RallyJournal.com journalists give their ratings for the performances of the top-class drivers.